 - Low speeds;

 - Not much choice in server locations;

-- Potential of data theft.
+- The possibility of data theft.

 Thus, by choosing a free proxy, you are putting your online security at risk.

-In conclusion: Get the right tool for the right task
+In conclusion: get the right tool for the right task

 Are SOCKS5 proxies free?

 A proxy isn’t free unless you set it up yourself.
 Any that you find online that claim to be free are immediately suspicious as they have to upkeep the proxy somehow — and this may involve selling data on your browsing habits.

 Is a SOCKS proxy secure?

 SOCKS proxies are safe if you use the premium version.